-Nimbin is a town in Northern New South Wales, just east of Byron Bay.
+Nimbin is a town in Northern New South Wales, just west of Byron Bay.
 You’re probably wondering why we’ve included it here – isn’t this list supposed to be about interesting attractions?

 We understand your confusion, but, trust us, Nimbin is much stranger than it sounds.
 This vibrant community is the Australian nexus for hippies, nature-lovers and practitioners of alternate lifestyles.
 It’s the home of the Nimbin Hemp Embassy (yes, it exists), and you can find many parts of the town displaying an overfondness for a certain green herb.